Parkman–Webster murder case: John White Webster

 John White Webster (May 20, 1793 – August 30, 1850) was a lecturer at the new Harvard Medical College.
 He was described by Holmes as "pleasant in the lecture room, rather nervous and excitable."
 Many of Webster's classroom demonstrations involved some of the latest chemical discoveries.
 George F. Hoar mentioned that Webster's lectures were "tedious", at least for a non-chemistry major, but that he "was known to the students by the sobriquet of 'Sky-rocket Jack,' owing to his great interest in having some fireworks at the illumination when President Everett, his former classmate, was inaugurated.
 There was no person less likely to commit such a bloody and cruel crime as that for which he was accused."
 Many anecdotes suggest his classroom demonstrations were livened by pyrotechnic drama, and on one occasion the President of Harvard warned that some of them were dangerous if an accident occurred.

 Webster had financial problems.
 His family had been forced to give up a mansion he had built in Cambridge, although they were leasing a respectable but not grand house in 1849.
 He was in debt to a number of friends, as his salary and meager lecture earnings could not cover his expenses.
-Noted mineralogist and Harvard Professor Clifford Frondel appraised Webster's books as "creditable" and had praise for them.
+Noted mineralogist and Harvard Professor Clifford Frondel appraised the books Webster authored on chemistry as "creditable" and had praise for them.